Omar622/Random-generator/README.md

     -   return random integer number in given range [left, right].
     -   the chosen number is uniformly distributed.
     -   using [random seed](#1-random-seed).
+    -   if the given left greater than the given right, function will throw error `(random32 parameters is invalid)`.
 -   function name
     -   `random32`
 -   params